 2. How do smart EV charging stations work?

-Smart EV charging is powered by an intelligent back-end solution that brings real-time data from connected charging devices and charging events to the charging station owner’s fingertips.
+Smart electric car chargers are powered by an intelligent back-end solution that brings real-time data from connected charging devices and charging events to the charging station owner’s fingertips.

 What happens during a smart charging event?

-For EV drivers registered to the charging service, identification is effortless: they just log in to the mobile application and start charging, or show their RFID tag to the charger.
+Identification is effortless for EV drivers registered to the charging service: they just log in to the mobile application and start charging or show their RFID tag to the charger.
 Unregistered users can also use the stations and pay with a credit or debit card.

-The charging event itself happens based on the settings and prices set by the station owner.
-The station can be part of a station group and include plenty of smart features occurring on the background, but for the end-user charging is as easy as it can be: they just identify and plug in.
+The charging event itself happens based on the settings and prices the station owner sets.
+The station can be part of a station group and include many smart features occurring in the background, but for the end-user, charging an electric car is as easy as it can be: they simply identify and plug in.

-Intelligent charging is especially beneficial, even essential, for the energy market.
-But good things come in plenty: smartness is profitable for the electric car drivers, charging station owners and charging network operators as well.
+Intelligent charging systems for electric cars are incredibly beneficial for the energy market.
+But good things come in plenty: smartness is profitable for electric car drivers, charging station owners and charging network operators as well.

 Here's how EV drivers, businesses and EV charging networks can benefit from a smart electric vehicle charging solution.